 7 days Private Safari price per person based on 4 persons

-Private Safari: available anytime, but best for opportunities for river crossings would be late August to early October
+Private Safari: available anytime, but best for opportunities for river crossings are late August to early October

 Supplement for single room / tent occupancy (group or private trip):